mkevinstever/openconnect-android/README.md

 To help out with translations, please visit [this project's page on Transifex](https://www.transifex.com/projects/p/ics-openconnect/).

+## Known Issues

+Update on Oct 2024

+1. Use deprecated Android UI elements.
+2. The username and password input view will not pop up when the main thread is executed.

 ## Downloads and Support

 You can build the package and install it on your phone.
 There are no openconnect packages in any Android store released by this project.